About Edsby & User Data

 All data sent between the Edsby server and Edsby client (web browser, smartphone app, tablet app) is encrypted via SSL (Secure Sockets Layer).
 This is the standard security technology used by banks, online retailers and the like to establish an encrypted link between a web server and a browser/app.
 This link ensures that all data passed between the web server and browser/app remains private.

-Edsby takes steps to ensure that an authorized user sees the information they should have access to and ensures they don’t see information they shouldn’t see.
+Edsby takes steps to ensure that an authorized user sees the information they should have access to and ensures they do not see information they should not see.

 Much of the support in Edsby to do this is built directly into the Edsby software, as a function of the type of data being accessed.
 For example, a student can never access a teacher’s gradebook to see how other students in the class are doing.
 Edsby controls to prohibit this sort of access are built right into the software.